List of automobiles notable for negative reception: SsangYong Rodius (2004–13)

-The SsangYong Rodius was a crossover between minivan and SUV and was SsangYong's first step into the minivan segment.
+The SsangYong Rodius was a minivan and was SsangYong's first step into the MPV segment.
 It was praised for its roomy interior and utility, but highly ridiculed for its unconventional styling.
 It was voted the ugliest car in the UK in 2005, with an article on Jalopnik calling it an "R-Class with Down's Syndrome".
 Top Gear said "The Rodius is so ugly that almost everyone knows what it is; they don't know its name, but they recognise it as the car Top Gear called the ugliest car in production today."
 Top Gear magazine also ranked it 9th on its list of "The 13 worst cars of the last 20 years".
 The Daily Telegraph ranked it 1st in its list of the "10 worst cars ever sold in Britain", commenting: "'Looks like a melted hearse,' is the best description of the visually challenging SsangYong Rodius we've ever heard.
 If it were human, not even its mother could love it."